W. A. R. Goodwin: Personal life

-Goodwin died in Williamsburg in 1939, and was buried in his beloved parish church.
+Goodwin died in Williamsburg in 1939 and was buried in his beloved parish church.
 His widow died in 1954.

 Legacy

 Today Colonial Williamsburg's Historic Area occupies 173 acres (700,000 m^{2}) and includes 88 original buildings and more than 50 major reconstructions.
 It is joined by the Colonial Parkway to the two other sides of the Historic Triangle.

 At Jamestown, in 1607, England established its first permanent colony in the Americas.
 At Yorktown in 1781, the Continental Army under George Washington won a decisive victory during the American Revolutionary War to end British rule.

-Virginia's Historic Triangle area is a major tourist attractions, with Goodwin's Bruton Parish Church and Colonial Williamsburg as the centerpiece.
+Virginia's Historic Triangle area is a major tourist attraction, with Goodwin's Bruton Parish Church and Colonial Williamsburg as the centerpiece.